OpenNebula/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

    - stime
    - deployment_time

-The fields correspond whit their values at the XML representation of the VM at OpenNebula. ``opennebula_version`` and ``deployment_time`` are not present on this representation they correspond whit the OpenNebula version used during the deployment and deployment time at epoch format.
+They correspond to their values OpenNebula equivalents for the XML representation of the VM. ``opennebula_version`` and ``deployment_time`` are the OpenNebula version used during the deployment and deployment time at epoch format, respectively.

-Also the VM name is included at Libvirt XML ``title`` field, so if the ``--title`` option is used for listing the Libvirt domains the VM name will be shown whit the domain name.
+Also the VM name is included at Libvirt XML ``title`` field, so if the ``--title`` option is used for listing the Libvirt domains the VM name will be shown with the domain name.

 Disk/Nic Hotplugging
 --------------------